Credit Cards - What You Need To Know - Training Manual

 What is a variable interest rate?

-Variable interest rates have APRs that change whenever interest rates go up or down.
+Variable interest rates have APRs that change over time.
 Variable rates change automatically—your credit card company does not have to notify you each time the rate changes.
 The most common index used is the Prime Rate, however some card issuers tie variable interest rates to the London Interbank Offering Rate (LIBOR) or the Federal Funds Rate.

 How can I make sure my variable interest rate is being figured correctly?

-index is the Prime Rate—it and other indexes can be found in the business sections of most newspapers or on the Internet.
+Variable interest rates change according to a set formula using an “index” and a “margin.”
+The most common index is the Prime Rate—it and other indexes can be found in the business sections of most newspapers or on the Internet.
 To check your interest rate, add the current Prime Rate (or other index) to your card’s margin rate to find your APR.
-Example: The Prime Rate is 5% and your margin in 8.99%: 5% + 8.99%= 13.99% APR.
+Example: The Prime Rate is 5% and your margin in 8.99%: 5% + 8.99% = 13.99% APR.

 What is a default or penalty interest rate?

 If you do not honor the terms of your cardholder agreement you might be charged a higher rate—this rate is called a default or penalty rate.
-You might be considered in default if you pay late, if your payment check bounces or if your credit rating deteriorates.
+You might be considered in default if you pay late or if you make a payment that is not honored (e.g., your check bounces).
+The penalty rate can be applied to new transactions.
+It can apply to existing balances only if you are more than 60 days late in paying your bill.

 What is arbitration?